 - You have already taken the B2 level English exam and have not passed it, or you have successfully attended a course in the previous semester without having sat the exam

 - You are a first-year student enrolled in a degree course which requires the B2 level English exam as a prerequisite for the other assessments in your faculty (you must have already completed enrollment procedures in the university).
 The exam is a prerequisite for the following courses: Economics and Banking, Economics and Management (undergraduate), Biotechnologies of Human Reproduction, Genetic Counsellors, Finance, Economics, International Accounting and Management, Chemistry, Dentistry, and European Studies (masters).

 - You have graduated from a secondary school with English as the medium of instruction, but you do not have one of the international certificates approved by the Language Center

-On September 23rd and 25th 2019, the Language Center will hold a seminar which teaches strategies useful for studying for the both the Reading and Use of English components of the exam.
+The Language Center periodically holds seminars which teach strategies useful for studying for the both the Reading and Use of English components of the exam.
 Please see our homepage for further information.